Online Conference Volunteers¶

 Make sure the session host and speaker are in the Jitsi room (via IRC for example)

 If you press the wrong button while directing, you can correct it by applying the action you intended to perform afterwards.
-For example, if you switch to the wrong source, you can switch back to the correct one by clicking on the appropriate Fullscreen button
+For example, if you switch to the wrong source, you can switch back to the correct one by clicking on the appropriate Select button

 Don’t be afraid to tell the audience that there is a problem that you are working on.
 It’s better than having them frustrated and not sure what is going on.

 You hear ‘the live stream has stopped’ when you are pretty sure it should not.
 Inform the speaker to wait, try start it again.
 If it keeps dropping, inform the video team to try find a work around.